An easy and delicious stir-fry Sichuan Eggplant Noodles recipe with tofu; this one comes together quickly.

 This post a part of the JSL Foods Noodle stir-fry blogger contest #cooklikeawokstar.

 Noodles are super popular on our weekly menu.
-Given how much we LOVE it, there are various ways that I make them.
+Given how much we love it, there are various ways that I make them.

 Inspired by different cuisines and using different flavors I have a bunch of yummy noodle recipes on the blog.
+From Vegan Drunken Noodles and Vegetarian Teriyaki Noodles to Vegetable Hakka Noodles and Paneer Chili Noodles; we enjoy them all.

 Here is another noodle recipes that is sure to become a family favorite.
-This noodle recipe is easy, quick and SUPER flavorful.
+This noodle recipe is easy, quick and super flavorful.

 Inspired from the popular Asian dish Sichuan Eggplant, it combines a classic with noodles to make a delicious one pot meal that comes together very quickly.